Git Basics. Working with Branches

 You have checked out the

-branch and added an SDN controller IP.Then you checked out the
+SDNbranch and added an SDN controller IP.Then you checked out the

-branch and added an authentication server IP.
+authbranch and added an authentication server IP.

-You have ended up with 3 branches: auth
+You have ended up with 3 branches: auth, SDN, and master, pointing to different commits.

-file will be different depending on which branch you checkout.
+The content of the S1 file will be different depending on which branch you checkout.

 Merging branches

-branches, and you want to integrate these changes back into the master
+Now let's say your work is done on the SDN and auth branches, and you want to integrate these changes back into the master branch: to merge your new changes into the master branch.

 We will talk about two types of merges: